-The OECD Guidelines provide voluntary principles and standards for responsible business conduct that is consistent with applicable laws and internationally recognized standards.
+The OECD Guidelines provide voluntary principles and standards for responsible business conduct that are consistent with applicable laws and internationally recognized standards.

-ISO 26000, for its part, describes seven principles for social responsibility in Clause 4, which every organization should respect and apply.
+ISO 26000, for its part, describes seven principles for social responsibility, which every organization should respect and apply.

-Responsible organizations are accountable for their impacts on society, the economy and the environment.
+Responsible organizations are accountable for their impacts on society, economy and environment.

 Accountability involves an obligation on management to be answerable to the controlling interests of the organization and on the organization to be answerable to legal authorities with regard to laws and regulations.

 Responsible organizations are transparent in their decisions and activities that impact on society and the environment.

 Responsible organizations disclose in a clear, accurate and complete manner, and to a reasonable and sufficient degree, the policies, decisions and activities for which they are responsible.
 This information should be readily available, directly accessible and understandable to those who have been, or may be, affected in significant ways by the organization.
 It should be timely and factual and be presented in a clear and objective manner so as to enable stakeholders to accurately assess the impact that the organization’s decisions and activities have on their respective interests.

 An organization’s behaviour should be based on the values of honesty, equity and integrity.
 These values imply a concern for people, animals and the environment and a commitment to address the impact of its activities and decisions on stakeholders’ interests.